Huskyeder/stackato-doc/user/reference/client-ref.rst

       Alias of --no-prompt.
     --organization

-	    The name of the parent organization to use as context.
+		The name of the organization to use as context.
 		Defaults to the current organization.
+		Note: This is specific to Stackato 3.2 and higher.

-	    A current organization is automatically set if there is none, either by taking the one organization the user belongs to, or asking the user to choose among the possibilities.
+		A current organization is automatically set if there is none, either by taking the one organization the user has, or asking the user to choose among the possibilities.

+		Cannot be used together with --all.

     --space

 		The name of the space to use as context.
 		Defaults to the current space.
+		Note: This is specific to Stackato 3.0

 		A current space is automatically set if there is none, either by taking the one space the user has, or